OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-special-cells.md

 ---
 title: Find special cells within a range using the Excel JavaScript API
-description: ''
-ms.date: 03/26/2021
+description: 'Learn how to use the Excel JavaScript API to find special cells, such as cells with formulas, errors, or numbers.' ms.date: 03/26/2021
 localization_priority: Normal
 ---

-# Work with ranges using the Excel JavaScript API (advanced)

-This article builds upon information in [Work with ranges using the Excel JavaScript API (fundamental)](excel-add-ins-ranges.md) by providing code samples that show how to perform more advanced tasks with ranges using the Excel JavaScript API.
-For the complete list of properties and methods that the `Range` object supports, see [Range Object (JavaScript API for Excel)](/javascript/api/excel/excel.range).

-## Find special cells within a range
+# Find special cells within a range using the Excel JavaScript API

 The [Range.getSpecialCells](/javascript/api/excel/excel.range#getspecialcells-celltype--cellvaluetype-) and [Range.getSpecialCellsOrNullObject](/javascript/api/excel/excel.range#getspecialcellsornullobject-celltype--cellvaluetype-) methods find ranges based on the characteristics of their cells and the types of values of their cells.
 Both of these methods return `RangeAreas` objects.
 Here are the signatures of the methods from the TypeScript data types file: